top of page

 Tuition is Expensive

 Yes, initially it is an expense where you don't seem to gain anything tangible.
 You don't appear to have the same gain as when you buy a physical Tool for the same amount of money.
 What you are in fact gaining though is the insight and knowledge from a professional who has already walked the same road as you are on now.
 I wasted many hundreds of Euros buying cheap, bad Machines and unnecessary Tools.
 I could have used the money to buy better if only I had someone to show me the way.
+You will save money long term by taking a lesson and it will also speed up your learning journey time.

 So, Is Woodturning a Good Hobby?